 To assemble the baffles: NOTE: Baffles may be inserted into the tube while being assembled.
-Determine the number of baffles needed for your model number.
-Remove one 36 in. baffle section if heater is fitted with an elbow (P/N: E6) or U-Bend (P/N: TF1B) accessory.

-- Orient the baffle tabs at a 90° angle to the baffle keyhole (see figure 3.19). - Insert one baffle tab into keyhole and slide completely to one side until both baffle tabs appear in the keyhole. - Adjust the tabs to the center of the keyhole and rotate the baffle 90° to lock the baffle sections together. - 6 Repeat this process with all remaining baffle sections to complete assembly.
+- Determine the number of baffles needed for your model number as indicated on box label.
+Remove one 36 in. baffle section if heater is installed with an elbow or U-Bend accessory. - 2 Orient the baffle tabs at a 90° angle to the baffle keyhole (see figure 3.19). - 3 Insert one baffle tab into keyhole and slide completely to one side until both baffle tabs appear in the keyhole. - Adjust the tabs to the center of the keyhole and rotate the baffle 90° to lock the baffle sections together. - 6 Repeat this process with remaining baffle sections to complete assembly.